 1. Myth: All Rosé wines are sweet

-Rosé wines are made in numerous regions.
-Many of those regions stipulate that the wines have a maximum level of residual sugar (RS in wine lingo.)
+Rosé is crafted in numerous regions, many of which stipulate that the wines have a maximum level of residual sugar (RS in wine lingo.)
 In Provence, for example, it is a low 0.3-0.4 percent (3-4 grams per litre).

 Yes, you can find sweeter styles, such as Portugal’s Mateus.
 In general, Rosés from the New World will be sweeter than Old World versions.